blockchainass/myblockchain/storage/ndb/nodejs/README.md

 Batches
 -------
-MySQL-JS allows flexible batching of operations.
+MyBlockchain-JS allows flexible batching of operations.
 Many of the *Session* operations are also supported by [Batch](API-documentation/Batch).
 A variety of operations can be defined in a batch, and will all be executed together at once.
 Callbacks are available for each completed operation and for the batch as a whole.